jmchor/reactitory/README.md

 <img src="public/reactitory.png" alt="the auditory fron page" width="500px"/>
 </p>

+For a demo of the app, click [here](https://auditory.onrender.com/).

+!!
+Important notice: since I'm hosting on a Render free tier, startup for the backend takes some time every time.

 ## Features

 All of the routes are getting called - and now you have a nice frontend UI for it!